besianaz/Tech-Forward/README.md

-This is my first project, TechForward built with using HTML, CSS and Bootstrap - Besiana Zuberi
+This is my first project, TechForward built using HTML, CSS and Bootstrap - Besiana Zuberi